vpayno/exercism-workspace/go/all-your-base/allyourbase-doc.md

 import "allyourbase"
 ```

-Package allyourbase is used to convert from any base to any other base\.
+Package allyourbase is used to convert from any base to any other base.

 ## Index